-Part 1 of this series demonstrated basic usage of the ThreadPool object and demonstrated a few different techniques that you can use with the ThreadPool.
 One of the main disadvantages of the ThreadPool is that you send a method to it and you never know when the method has completed.
 You also will not know whether or not that method threw an exception.
-In Part 2, Zach Smith demonstrates how to write a simple thread management class that handles thread completion notification and thread exception handling.
+As you can imagine, not knowing that an exception has been thrown can have detrimental impacts on an application's performance.